Need stress relief? Try the 4 A's

 - Ditch part of your list.
 Label your to-do list with A's, B's and C's, according to importance.
 On hectic days, scratch the C's from your list.

 However, some problems can't be avoided.
 For those situations, try another technique.

 One of the most helpful things you can do during times of stress is to take inventory, then attempt to change your situation for the better.

 - Respectfully ask others to change their behavior.
 And be willing to do the same.
 Small problems often create larger ones if they aren't resolved.
-If you're tired of being the butt of your wife's jokes at parties, ask her to leave you out of the comedy routine.
-In return, be willing to enjoy her other jokes and thank her for humoring you.
+If you're tired of being the target of a friend's jokes at parties, ask him or her to leave you out of the comedy routine.
+In return, be willing to enjoy his or her other jokes and thank him or her for humoring you.
 Focus on addressing the behavior or issue that bothers you and avoid attacking the person.
 For example, say "I really did not appreciate what you said about me at that gathering."

 - Communicate your feelings openly.
-Remember to use "I" statements, as in, "I feel frustrated by shorter deadlines and a heavier workload or working long hours when I'm working from home.
+Remember to use "I" statements, as in, "I feel frustrated by shorter deadlines, a heavier workload or working long hours when I'm working from home.
 Is there something we can do to balance things out?"